d630/dacti/README.md

 [dacti](https://github.com/D630/dacti) is a simple menu driven run or raise bash shell script.
 By default, dacti works with [dmenu](http://tools.suckless.org/dmenu/) and [wmctrl](https://sites.google.com/site/tstyblo/wmctrl/), but you may [configure](../master/doc/examples/dactirc) and use your preferred tools.

-I use dacti, because I want to have a DE indepent launcher in addtion to my shell in the terminal (keyboard driven and without much graphical stuff).

 ![](https://raw.githubusercontent.com/D630/dacti/master/doc/dacti.png)

 (Terminus 16)